ACM40960/project-Pyate/README.md

 # Software and Library requirements to run the Project:

-Software used to build best suited models is R and IDE used is R studio.
+_Software used to build models is R and IDE used is R studio._

 As the Project is developed in R one must need R and R studio to run the project and below are the instructions to install the same.